NeonWilderness/tdhttp/readme.md

 The results are conveniently display in a blog article, where people can select their own blogname to learn more about the ineffective http references on their own site.

 The FAQ that comes with the article explains potential solutions and how to migrate to working https links (in case this is offered by the respective provider).

+### Ingredients
+The [blog](https://neonwilderness.twoday.net/) that features this article/tool, utilizes Twoday-adapted versions of [**Foundation 5**](https://foundation.zurb.com/sites/docs/v/5.5.3/) and [**Knockout**](http://knockoutjs.com/) &mdash; *select.html* and *select.js* are hence built with these frameworks.

+The node script to create the underlying JSON data (blog scraper) runs locally, is ES6 JavaScript and makes heavy use of native Promises as well as async/await (see *index.js* and especially *blogs.js*; *hooklog.js* features a utility module to additionally copy console-log output to a file 'build.log'). *domains.js* is just a small helper script to get some stats about the scraped JSON data.